You are here: Home > About > The Team

-Our team is comprised of a full-time staff of three dedicated researchers, a research and information officer, and manager.
-We are supported by a director, an Advisory Group, a global network of consultants, and an intern.
+Our team is comprised of a full-time staff of two dedicated researchers, a research and information officer, and manager.
+We are supported by a director, an Advisory Group and a global network of consultants.

 Dr. Paul Jackson